alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 One reason for this is that outside of formal healthcare systems, DMHTs have been employed in social domains and contexts as diverse as financial services, education (e.g. schools and universities), and employment.
 And, furthermore, DMHTs have been used within such domains for myriad purposes ranging from vulnerability assessment through to proactive intervention[^burr2020].
 There is also the use of DMHTs by social media platforms and charities to consider, which tends to cross many of these boundaries, especially those between work and home life, making it difficult to draw useful distinctions unless a narrow focus is defined in advance (e.g. studying the use of NLP used for risk assessment of adolescents on social media)[^conversation].

+[^conversation]: We explored this point more fully in a separate article: Burr, C. (2022).
+Charities are contributing to growing mistrust of mental-health text support—Here’s why.
+The Conversation.
+Retrieved 29 July 2022, from [http://theconversation.com/charities-are-contributing-to-growing-mistrust-of-mental-health-text-support-heres-why-179056](http://theconversation.com/charities-are-contributing-to-growing-mistrust-of-mental-health-text-support-heres-why-179056)

 What about focusing on the technologies themselves?
 Again, this is not an easy feat.
 Some organisations, such as the Nuffield Council on Bioethics have focused on *emerging* technologies to narrow their scope [^Nuffield].
 In doing so, they have identified specific ethical challenges associated with the following class of technologies:

 * Smartphone apps and chatbots